Kunq/node-express-winston-demo/README.md

 The core module is util/logger.js

-Require this module in your file to use it:
+Require this module in your file to use it like this:

 var logger = require('../util/logger');